-- Families of pupils with SEN are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/, with regard to the LA Local Offer for SEN in accordance with Regulation 51, Part 4. - Devoran School has provided a link on the Cornwall FIS's website to information on our provision for families who have a child with a SEN and/or Disability in line with current requirements (The School Offer).
-This link includes the SEN Policy and SEN Information Report in accordance with Regulation 51, Part 3 section 69(3)(a) of the - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website.

-- Transition meetings between class teachers to discuss the needs of individual pupils with SEN take place in July and will include the passing on of all records including all Individual Provision Plans. - We ensure that Y6 pupils with specific SEN can access KS2 SATS.
-The SENCO, in liaison with the Y6 classteachers, ensures access arrangements have been made in a timely manner.
+- Families of pupils with SEND are guided towards the Cornwall Family Information Service (FIS), www.cornwallfisdirectory.org.uk/, with regard to the LA Local Offer for SEND in accordance with Regulation 51, Part 4. - Devoran School has provided a link on the Cornwall FIS's website to information on our provision for families who have a child with a SEND and/or Disability in line with current requirements (The School Offer).
+This link includes the SEND Policy and SEND Information Report in accordance with Regulation 51, Part 3 section 69(3)(a) of the Act. - A copy of this policy; Devoran School's Offer and the school' Annual SEND Information Report can all be viewed on the school website. - Admission arrangements can be found on the school website. - The school's policy on managing the medical conditions of pupils can be found on the school website. - Transition meetings between class teachers to discuss the needs of individual pupils with SEND take place in July and will include the passing on of all records including all Individual Provision Plans. - We ensure that Y6 pupils with specific SEND can access KS2 SATS.
+The SENDCO, in liaison with the Y6 class teachers, ensures access arrangements have been made in a timely manner and that parents are kept informed